-ESG Committee of the Board of Directors.
-In fiscal year 2022, oversight of ESG activities continued to be managed by the ESG Committee.
-Reflecting the strategic prioritization of ESG issues and initiatives, the Committee assists the Board in overseeing Herbalife Nutrition's ESG-related strategies, initiatives, investments, risks, and policies.
-The ESG Committee also provides insights to rising, relevant issues under the purview of other committees including the Audit, Nominating and Corporate Governance and Compensation Committees.
+ESG Committee of the Board of Directors: Assists the Board in overseeing our significant environmental, social, and related governance strategies, policies, programs, and practices and risks on environmental and social matters.
+The ESG Committee also provides insights to relevant trending issues under the purview of other committees, including the Audit, Nominating and Corporate Governance and Compensation Committees.

-Executive Committee: Provides executive direction and ensures integration of ESG strategy into business strategy across functions and regions.
+Executive Committee: Provides executive direction to promote integration of sustainability initiatives into business strategy across functions and regions.

-Steering Committee and Working Groups: Leads implementation of ESG programs to meet goals and targets.
+Steering Committee and Working Groups: Leads implementation of sustainability programs designed to meet goals and targets.